lancedb/lancedb/docs/src/basic.md

       tbl = db.create_table("table_from_df", data=df)
       ```

+      !!! warning

+            If the table already exists, LanceDB will raise an error by default.
+            If you want to overwrite the table, you can pass in `mode="overwrite"`
+            to the `createTable` function.

 === "Javascript"
       ```javascript
-      const tb = await db.createTable("my_table",
+      const tb = await db.createTable(
+        "my_table",
-                        data=[{"vector": [3.1, 4.1], "item": "foo", "price": 10.0},
+        [{"vector": [3.1, 4.1], "item": "foo", "price": 10.0},
          {"vector": [5.9, 26.5], "item": "bar", "price": 20.0}])
       ```

       !!! warning

             If the table already exists, LanceDB will raise an error by default.
-      If you want to overwrite the table, you can pass in `mode="overwrite"`
+            If you want to overwrite the table, you can pass in `"overwrite"`
-      to the `createTable` function.
+            to the `createTable` function like this: `await con.createTable(tableName, data, { writeMode: WriteMode.Overwrite })`

 ??? info "Under the hood, LanceDB is converting the input data into an Apache Arrow table and persisting it to disk in [Lance format](https://www.github.com/lancedb/lance)."